groupgrowth/calendar-task-synchronization/config_files/keys/README.md

-Folder where Google key files are stored
+Folder where Google Service Account JSON files are stored